EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 __References:__

 This project has gone through 5 redesigns, and I started this with zero knowledge of processor design, so I did quite a bit of reading.
-On top of my ENEE350 class, which has (as of 9/8/2021) taught me a lot already.
-Like all great failed projects, I hope that if mine never goes anywhere it becomes a cool list of references on CPU implementation.
-I have these resources to thank for my philosophies and knowledge:
+On top of my ENEE350 class, which has (as of 9/8/2021) taught me a lot already, I have these resources to thank for my philosophies and knowledge.
+Like all great failed projects, I hope that if mine never goes anywhere it becomes a cool list of references on CPU implementation:

 FPGA Help:
 * Logic Design and Verification using SystemVerilog - Donald Thomas
-* OpenSPARC Internals - David L. Weaver
 * Synthesizable SystemVerilog by Sutherland-HDL https://sutherland-hdl.com/papers/2013-SNUG-SV_Synthesizable-SystemVerilog_paper.pdf
 * SystemVerilog FPGA synthesis guide by Southerland-HDL - https://sutherland-hdl.com/papers/2014-DVCon_ASIC-FPGA_SV_Synthesis_paper.pdf
 * SystemVerilog data packing by Amiq - https://www.amiq.com/consulting/2017/05/29/how-to-pack-data-using-systemverilog-streaming-operators/